cscart/docs/en/user_guide/users/administrators/admin_group.rst

 How To: Create a New Administrator Group
 ****************************************

 You may want to limit what a certain administrator can do.
-This can be done by creatin a new administrator group with limited rights and assigning it to the administrator.
+This can be done by creating a new administrator group with limited rights and assigning it to the administrator.

 ===========================
 Step 1.
 Create a User Group